boomcamp/django-restframework/README.md

 **refresh** = You can use this to request new token incase your current `token` expires **token** = Access token that can use for any api endpoints

-After generating token you can access these api endpoints using your provided `token`
+After generating token you can access these api endpoints using your provided `token`.

 ```
 http://127.0.0.1:8000/paradigms/
 http://127.0.0.1:8000/languages/